adeshkedlaya05/url_analyzer/README.md

 ○ Enhanced the dataset by engineering additional features that could improve the model’s accuracy.

 ## 3.Model Development:
-○ implemented XGBoost algorithm to train and implement the machine learning model.
+○ implemented XGBoost Model to train and implement the machine learning model.

 ## 4.Web Application :
 ○ A user-friendly and visually appealing web application with a clear input field for URLs.